lopestom/mtklogo/README.md

 The purpose of this post is to update and provide instructions for Linux users on how to change the logo (logo.bin_img) of Mediatek devices.
 I was reminded of this situation and was disappointed to find that the link provided in "Xiaomi Redmi 9C NFC - Modifications and Beautifications" did not work correctly with the correct Linux permissions.
 By combining the two projects, you can get something relatively safe to use and therefore functional.

 Therefore, I made some interesting changes and additions aimed not only at beginners but also at advanced users who need something simple.
+As I don't want to change/tamper with the source code (I don't see myself capable of doing so) either due to time or incapacity, I leave the original mtklogo file and the modified files as they are.

 ### What was changed/included
  1. Added the 720x1612 resolution parameter to the mtklogo.yaml file to allow specifying new devices.